When tackling Japanese knotweed, cultural control methods pose some problems.

 Inclusion of a weedkiller product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.

 Weedkillers for gardeners (Adobe Acrobat pdf document outlining weedkillers available to gardeners; see sections 3, 4 and 5)

 Professional companies offer Japanese knotweed removal.
 They can report on risk for mortgage purposes with suggested treatment plans and offer insurance-backed guarantees where required.

-The Royal Institute of Chartered Surveyors has worked with the Property Care Association (PCA) to establish the PCA Invasive Weed Control Group (IWCG) trade body for Japanese knotweed specialists, which provides a register of vetted consultants and contractors.
+Royal Institution of Chartered Surveyors (RICS) has worked with the Property Care Association (PCA) to establish the PCA Invasive Weed Control Group (IWCG) trade body for Japanese knotweed specialists, which provides a register of vetted consultants and contractors.

 Invasive Non-native Specialists Association (INNSA) maintains a membership list of contractors and consultants phone 0800 1300 48.